Apple Crisp with Oat Topping

 • Sprinkle 2-3 tablespoons of water all over the top of the crisp.

-• Then cover with foil and place in a 375F oven for 15 minutes.
+• Then cover with aluminum foil and place in a 375ยฐF oven for 15 minutes.

-• Then remove the foil and continue baking for about 10 minutes more or until you see those juices bubbling up again
+• Then remove the foil and continue baking for about 10 minutes more, or until the juices bubble up again.

 If You Enjoyed This Recipe